Nonexistence of generalized bent functions and the quadratic norm form equations: Results on the nonexistence for GBFs with type

-Next, we consider fixed $n$ under the assumption \eqref{eq_as_nontrivial}. \egu{ Let $n=3$, by \eqref{eq_first_p} and searching $p$ satisfying \eqref{eq_as_p2nf}, we obtain the first $5$ such primes are: $1049177$, $1050169$, $1050233$, $1050473$, $1051961$.
-For these $p$'s, there is no GBF with type $[3, 2p]$.
-Actually, there is no GBF with type $[3, 2p]$ for all $p\ge1049177$ such that $(p-1)/f=8$, and if we do not insist in $f$ being odd, they are infinitely many under ERH, by Corollary \ref{cor_8_p}.
+Next, we consider a fixed $n$ under the assumption \eqref{eq_as_nontrivial}. \egu{ Let $n=3$.
+By \eqref{eq_first_p}, we search for $p$ satisfying \eqref{eq_as_p2nf} and obtain the first $5$ such primes: $1049177$, $1050169$, $1050233$, $1050473$, $1051961$.
+For these primes $p$, there are no GBFs with type $[3, 2p]$.
+In fact, there is no GBF with type $[3, 2p]$ for any $p\ge1049177$ such that $(p-1)/f=8$, and they are infinitely many such $p$'s under ERH, by Corollary \ref{cor_8_p}.

-Another instance is $n=17$, by searching $p$ satisfying \eqref{eq_as_p2nf}, we obtain \eqn{ p=75557863725914323420409,\ 75557863725914323422233,\text{ and so on.} } For these $p$'s and odd $n\le17$ there is no GBF with type $[n, 2p]$.
-In the same manner, we know that there is no GBF with type $[n, 2p]$ for all $p\ge2^{76}$ such that $(p-1)/f=8$. }
+We give another instance for $n=17$.
+By searching for primes $p$ satisfying \eqref{eq_as_p2nf}, we obtain \eqn{ p=75557863725914323420409,\ 75557863725914323422233,\ \ldots } For each $p$ and any odd number $n\le17$ there is no GBF with type $[n, 2p]$.
+In the same manner, we find that there is no GBF with type $[n, 2p]$ for all $p\ge2^{76}$ such that $(p-1)/f=8$. }

-At last we consider the case where $e>1$, under the assumption \eqref{eq_as_nontrivial}. \egu{ If we add the assumption \eqref{eq_2fnmp2}, then all results in the previous two examples are still correct.
-On the other hand, by \cite{dorais2011wieferich}, except $1093$ and $3511$, all primes less than than $6.7\tm 10^{15}$ satisfying the assumption \eqref{eq_2fnmp2} (see Remark \ref{rk_8_pe} \eqref{8_pe.it_wieferich}).
+At last we consider the case where $e>1$, under the assumption \eqref{eq_as_nontrivial}. \egu{ For $e>1$, to show the nonexistence of GBFs we need additional assumption \eqref{eq_2fnmp2}.
+By \cite{dorais2011wieferich}, except $1093$ and $3511$, all the primes $p$ less than $6.7\tm 10^{15}$ satisfy assumption \eqref{eq_2fnmp2} (see Remark \ref{rk_8_pe} \eqref{8_pe.it_wieferich}).
 Note that neither $1093$ nor $3511$ is congruent to $1$ modulo $8$.
-It follows that for all positive integer $e$, there is no GBF with type $[n, 2p^e]$ for odd $n$, and $p\le 6.7\tm 10^{15}$ described in the previous two examples. }
+It follows that for all positive integer $e$, there is no GBF with type $[n, 2p^e]$ for the $(n,p)$ pairs described in the previous two examples. }